HanJiaxuan1/Deep-learning-APP/README.md

 werkzeug 2.3.6
 docker 6.1.3

-Second step: Download the Docker Desktop and open it (Make sure you have a virtual environment in docker before you run the project to ensure that python interacts correctly with the Docker Desktop).
+Second step: Download the Docker Desktop and open it (Make sure you have an image in docker before you run the project to ensure that python interacts correctly with the Docker Desktop.
+So please run **docker build -t name:1.0 .** in your CMD to build the first image).

-Third step: In your Python environment, run the Sud.DL (type python manage.py runserver 0.0.0.0:8000 in CMD), and then you can open Sud.DL in your browser and upload your NLP model.
+Third step: In your Python environment, run the Sud.DL (type **python manage.py runserver 0.0.0.0:8000** in CMD), and then you can open Sud.DL in your browser and upload your NLP model.

+Thanks for your interest.
 Welcome to optimize our project! :)